River Birch -- Overused

 One of the most overused ornamental trees is river birch (Betula nigra).
 Do not presume that I mean it is unattractive.
 The bark can be very enticing, especially the cultivar 'Cully' (aka 'Heritage') pictured above.
 This special lighter pigmented deviant was discovered at a St. Louis residence in the late 1970's by Jacksonville IL nurseryman Earl Cully (d 2017) and he profited substantially from marketing it.
 I am originally from central Illinois and did much botanizing there yet never got to meet Mr. Cully.
-However, my friend and mentor Dr. Wesley Whiteside (d 2015), to whom my Rantings book is dedicated, was a good friend of the river birch king and laudatory of his plant knowledge.
+However, my friend, mentor and bonafide master Dr. Wesley Whiteside (d 2015), to whom I dedicated my Rantings book, was a good friend of the river birch king and laudatory of his plant knowledge.

 Now allow me to explain why this species is overused--frequently a wrong choice.
 Know that the problem is more often than not due to the planter and not the plant.

 (1) As the name suggests, river birch is a riparian species found along water courses and lowlands primarily south of the Wisconsinan glacial boundary.
 Few places where the native river birch is planted in the urban environment offer the amount of water the tree needs for the leaves not to turn yellow and drop in dry conditions which is what commonly happens in late summer and early autumn.
 River birch is a water hog with an extensive network of shallow fibrous roots.
 A large specimen can easily use 100 gallons daily.
 Due to both the hoggishness and roots, it is challenging to underplant, especially with plants that are themselves water-loving, yet many try.
 When you water the underplanted hostas, for example, one is prompting the river birch to develop more competing roots in that area to take advantage of the greater accommodation (i.e., water supply).
 The tree will prevail.